Robert Rogers (British Army officer): Later life and death

 After a brief sojourn in England, Rogers returned in 1779 to raise the King's Rangers in Nova Scotia for General Sir Henry Clinton.
 He was unable to keep the position due to his alcoholism, so his place was taken by his brother James.
 Robert Rogers played no further part in the war.

 Rogers was captured by an American privateer and spent some time in a prison in New York, escaping in 1782.
 In 1783, he was evacuated with other British troops to England.
-There, he was unable to earn a living or to defeat his alcoholism.
+There, he was unable to earn a living, nor was he able to defeat his alcoholism.
 He died in obscurity and debt in 1795, what little money he had going to pay an arrears in rent.
 He was buried in London but his gravesite has been lost.

 Legacy

 Maj.
 Rogers is an inaugural inductee into the United States Army Ranger Hall of Fame in 1992, for tactics and success as a Ranger, setting the standard for today's U.S. Army Rangers.

 Camp Rogers, on the eastern edge of Fort Benning, is the location of the Ranger Assessment Phase of U.S. Army Ranger School, and the headquarters compound for the United States Army Airborne and Ranger Training Brigade.

 On 30 May 2005, (Memorial Day in the U.S.), a statue of Rogers was unveiled during a ceremony on Rogers Island in the Hudson River, 40 mi north of Albany, New York.
 This is near to the site where Rogers penned his "Rules of Ranging".

 Rogers is mentioned respectfully in "The Ranger Handbook" which is given to every soldier in the U.S. Army's Ranger School, and is referred to in that publication as the originator of ranger tactics in the American military.
 The Handbook summarizes Rogers' principles of irregular warfare as presented in "Rules of Ranging"."

 Methuen High School, in the town in which Rogers was born, uses the "Rangers" as their mascot.